Workiva/react_testing_library/doc/migration_guides/expectations.md

 Out in the wild, there may be many `expect` statements (that are not as focused) or other factors that make it harder to determine the actual use case.
 Since this test is simple and there's nothing else to look at though, that's our use case: the component loads with no initial values so that it's ready for whatever the user needs to do!

-**2. Check that the Expect Statements Support the Use Case**
+**2. Check that the `expect` Statements Support the Use Case**

-Now that we know exactly what's being tested, we should make sure the expect statements we're going to have to migrate are all doing valuable work.
+Now that we know exactly what's being tested, we should make sure the `expect` statements we're going to have to migrate are all doing valuable work.
 "Valuable work" here just means that it's verifying something our user should be able to detect within the scope of this use case.

-Off the bat, we can pretty quickly break this assertions into two groups:
+Off the bat, we can pretty quickly break the assertions into two groups:

 - Visible to the user on load
   - `state.displayValue`